-Brad Pitt Refused To File An Answer To Angelina Jolie’s Divorce Petition
+Brad Pitt Not Fighting Angelina Jolie's Divorce Petition

 In a weird way, the surprising lack of drama coming from the Brangelina divorce proceedings will kind of sort of make you believe in love again.